 With Amazon.com giving up the state sales tax fight, there is no significant online party positioned to fight a federal sales tax on purchases made on the web.
 Given the dire financial situation facing the federal government, a sales tax of say 2 percent on all internet purchases just might occur.
 Two percent isn’t too bad.
 The problem, of course, is the government will only raise the rate in the future as e-commerce continues to become a dominant force in the economy.

 The is significant criticism of the Digital Millennium Copyright Act, but it is actually an excellent law for website owners.
 Why?
 When applied correctly, the law creates immunity for websites from liability arising from the actions of their users.
 It doesn’t get much better than blanket immunity in the legal arena.

 This doesn’t mean the “DMCA” is perfect.
 It is not.
 One area where there are problems is with copyright holders abusing the system by filing nonsense complaints with hosting DMCA agents designed to deter or eliminate criticism or competition.
 This abuse has always existed, but it started to get really out of control at the end of 2012.
 If the trend continues into 2013, we can expect to see politicians pressured to revisit the law and create some form of penalty for such abuses.
 I happen to be in favor of such a penalty.

 Return of Poker

 Simply put, we are talking about an ill-advised law.
 There were rumblings about correcting this wrong during the first Obama term.
-While not a priority, most people expect the President to revisit the issue and sign off on the legalization of online poker and funding it should a bill reach his desk.
+While not a priority, most people expect the President to revisit the issue and sign off on the legalization of online poker should a bill reach his desk.
 While this might happen in 2013, it is probably more likely to occur in 2014 or 2015.